 Aurora T. Calderon, Filipino, born 1954, has served as a Director of the Company since August 13, 2010.
 She is a member of the Audit Committee and the Compensation Committee.
 She holds the following positions, among others: Senior Vice President and Senior Executive Assistant to the President and Chief Operating Officer of SMC; Director of PMRMB, POGM, POGI, PMC, PFC, SRC, NVRC, LLCDC, Thai San Miguel Liquor Co., Ltd., SMC Global Power Holdings Corp., Rapid Thoroughfares Inc., Trans Aire Development Holdings Corp., Vega Telecom, Inc., Bell Telecommunications Company, Inc., A.G.N.
 Philippines, Inc. and various subsidiaries of SMC; Director of PAL Holdings; and Director and Treasurer of Top Frontier.
 She has served as a Director of MERALCO (January 2009-May 2009), Senior Vice President of Guoco Holdings (1994-1998), Chief Financial Officer and Assistant to the President of PICOP Resources (1990-1998) and Assistant to the President and Strategic Planning at the Elizalde Group (1981-1989).
+A certified public accountant, Ms. Calderon graduated magna cum laude from the University of the East in 1973 with a degree in Business Administration major in Accounting and earned her Master's degree in Business Administration from the Ateneo de Manila University in 1980.
+She is a member of the Financial Executives and the Philippine Institute of Certified Public Accountants.

 Mirzan Mahathir, Malaysian, born 1958, has served as a Director of the Company since August 13, 2010.
 Among other positions, he is currently the Chairman and Chief Executive Officer of Crescent Capital Sdn Bhd.
 He holds directorships in several public companies in South East Asia and the United States.
 He also serves as President of the Asian Strategy & Leadership Institute, Chairman of several charitable foundations and a member of the Wharton Business School Executive Board for Asia and the Business Advisory Council of United Nations ESCAP.
 He was formerly the Executive Chairman and President of Konsortium Logistik Berhad (1992-2007), Executive Chairman of Sabit Sdn Bhd (1990-1992), Associate of Salomon Brothers in New York, U.S.A.
 (1986-1990) and Systems Engineer at IBM World Trade Corporation (1982-1985).
+He graduated with a Bachelor of Science (Honours) degree in Computer Science from Brighton Polytechnic, United Kingdom and obtained his Masters in Business Administration from the Wharton School, University of Pennsylvania, USA.

 Ma.
 Romela M. Bengzon, Filipino, born 1960, has served as a Director of the Company since August 13, 2010.
-She holds the following positions, among others: Director of PMC; Managing Partner of the Bengzon Law Firm; and professor at the De La Salle University Graduate School of Business, Far Eastern University Institute of Law MBA-JD Program, the Ateneo Graduate School of Business and Regis University.
+She holds the following positions, among others: Director of PMC; Managing Partner of the Bengzon Law Firm; and professor at the De La Salle University Graduate School of Business, Far

+Eastern University Institute of Law MBA-JD Program, the Ateneo Graduate School of Business and Regis University.
 She was formerly a Philippine government Honorary Trade Ambassador to the European Union, and Chairperson of the Committee on Economic Liberalization and Deputy Secretary General of the Consultative Commission, both under the Philippine Office of the President.
+A Political Science graduate of the University of the Philippines in 1980 (with honors), she obtained her Bachelor of Laws from the Ateneo de Manila University in 1985.